 Galaxy A20 is not a bulky device and can sit comfortably in one’s hands.
 Despite a glossy finish, it will stay firm and will not slip from the user’s hands.

-Samsung Galaxy A20 has a large 6.4 inches of Super AMOLED display but the presence of only 720 x 1560 pixels of screen resolution coupled with 269-pixel density makes the videos look less immersive.
+Samsung Galaxy A20 has a large 6.4 inches Super AMOLED display, but the presence of only 720 x 1560 pixels of screen resolution coupled with 269-pixel density makes the videos look less immersive.
 We have already seen 1080p resolution from phones like Vivo V9 and Realme U1 in this price range, and that makes us a little disappointed since we will need to restrict our Netflix and Youtube experience to limited pixels.

-The viewing experience of the smartphone is pretty great and the Infinity V-notch does not feel obtrusive while watching movies or any other videos.
-It is a shame that Netflix and YouTube can only be viewed up to 720 pixels because we absolutely adore the large screen of the smartphone but good viewing angles make us less bummed about the compromise.
+The good part is, the viewing experience of the smartphone is pretty great, and the Infinity V-notch does not feel obtrusive while watching movies or any other videos.
+Still, good viewing angles make us less bummed about the compromise.

-Under direct sunlight, you can clearly see the smartphone’s content on the display and you even get a dark mode in the phone’s UI that blacks out the background of the phone to cause less strain when you are using the phone at night.
+Under direct sunlight, you can see the smartphone’s content on display, and you even get a dark mode in the phone’s UI that blacks out the background of the phone to cause less strain when you are using the phone at night.

-One UI 1.1 offers some very user-friendly experience and a plethora of interesting features for users.
-When you first power up the smartphone, you will notice that there is no visible app drawer but it is actually there in hiding and can be summoned by swiping upwards.
+One UI 1.1 offers a very user-friendly experience and a plethora of exciting features for users.
+When you first power up the smartphone, you will notice that there is no visible app drawer, but it is there in hiding and can be summoned by swiping upwards.

 One of the best things about the new user interface is the notifications panel.
 It is clutter-free with tons of optimization options for users.

 Samsung Internet has also been upgraded and comes with an add-on option where you can enable Ad-blockers and Amazon Assistant.
-For Pakistani users, the second option is useless as we do not have Alexa in our region but they can opt between different suggested ad-blockers to surf the internet without being distracted by online ads.
+For Pakistani users, the second option is useless as we do not have Alexa in our region; however, we can opt between different suggested ad-blockers to surf the internet without being distracted by online ads.

-There is also a new Smart anti-tracking option which when enabled can stop the websites from keeping track on you with cookies.
+There is also a new Smart anti-tracking option, which, when enabled, can stop the websites from keeping track of you with cookies.

-To keep the smartphone well optimized and running smoothly, there is a Device care feature in Galaxy A20 where you can see the status of your phone’s battery, storage, memory, and security.
+To keep the smartphone well optimized and running smoothly, there is a Device care feature in the Samsung Galaxy A20 where you can see the status of your phone’s battery, storage, memory, and security.

 By tapping the three dots at the top right corner, you can choose from further options like auto-optimization and auto-restart to determine the smooth running of the device.
 Through the Contact Us option, you can directly get in touch with Samsung’s customer care service in case your phone is causing any problems.

-Using this feature, you can access apps like messages, notepad, YouTube, Samsung Internet without exiting the game.
+Using this feature, you can access apps like messages, notepads, YouTube, Samsung Internet, without exiting the game.
 Interestingly, you can also record your gaming session to review it later or share it with your friends.

 Other small features that are worth mentioning are the improved notes app that now offers categorization options for better organization of lists.
-The digital wellbeing helps to keep track of how much time you spend on a single application so you can be mindful about smartphone addiction.
+Digital wellbeing helps to keep track of how much time you spend on a single application so you can be mindful of smartphone addiction.

 In light usage, the smartphone works like a charm and can run any operation like surfing the web, browsing social media, calling, texting, watching movies, etc. smoother.
 It quickly loads applications and can be a great companion for everyday use.

-During heavy usage, the smartphone does not give a poor performance but at the same time, it is not too great as well.
-During a dedicated gaming session we played heavy games including PUBG, Asphalt 9, Deer Hunter, Real Racing 3, etc. for an hour, and aside from slight lag while switching apps and drop of frames in PUBG, we did not encounter any major issue.
+During heavy usage, the smartphone does not give an ideal performance, but at the same time, it is not too great as well.
+During a dedicated gaming session, we played big games, including PUBG, Asphalt 9, Deer Hunter, Real Racing 3, etc. for an hour, and aside from slight lag while switching apps and drop of frames in PUBG, we did not encounter any significant issue.

-It also slightly heats up at around the top- backside of the smartphone while playing games but it never reaches a level where you cannot comfortably hold the device.
+It also slightly heats up around the top backside of the smartphone while playing games, but it never reaches a level where you cannot comfortably hold the device.

-It is a given that Galaxy A20 cannot be expected to be at par with other gaming phones in the market but if you want to be able to play heavy games while holding a stylish phone, Galaxy A20 is not a bad option.
+It is a given that Galaxy A20 cannot be expected to be on par with other gaming phones in the market, but if you want to be able to play heavy games while holding a stylish phone, Galaxy A20 is not a bad option.

-During our one hour of a gaming session (without active SIM cards), Galaxy A20 consumed only 11% of battery which is a beacon of light for all the users who want a smartphone with lasting battery life.
+During our one hour of a gaming session (without active SIM cards), Galaxy A20 consumed only 11% of the battery, which is a beacon of light for all the users who want a smartphone with lasting battery life.

-In the camera department, we have a pretty standard dual camera setup featuring a 13MP main sensor and a 5MP ultra-wide-angle lens.
+In the camera department, we have a pretty standard dual camera setup featuring a 13MP primary sensor and a 5MP ultra-wide-angle lens.

-The interface of the camera app is quite simple where you can slide between different modes like Pro, Photo, Video and Live Focus from the bottom bar while you can switch between main and ultra-wide-angle lens via a toggle near the bottom of the display.
+The interface of the camera app is quite simple, where you can slide between different modes like Pro, Photo, Video, and Live Focus from the bottom bar.
+At the same time, you can switch between the main and ultra-wide-angle lenses via a toggle near the bottom of the display.

-The HDR mode has been enabled by default and you can choose to enable or disable it from the phone’s camera settings inside the app which can be accessed by tapping the gear icon at the top left side in the interface.
+The HDR mode has been enabled by default, and you can choose to enable or disable it from the phone’s camera settings inside the app, which can be accessed by tapping the gear icon at the top left side of the interface.

 You can see how the phone’s camera has preserved the warmer tones of the sky at dusk.

-When it comes to low-light photography, Galaxy A20 fails to churn out good photos and the pictures end up with visible noise.
-It also struggles to control the lighting in low-light conditions which results in slightly overexposed pictures.
+When it comes to low-light photography, Galaxy A20 fails to churn out good photos, and the pictures end up with visible noise.
+It also struggles to control the lighting in low-light conditions, which results in slightly overexposed images.

 The ultra-wide-angle lens further blows out the artificial light at night and distorts the details at the far sides of the photograph.

-Just like many other camera phones, it is no possible to capture details of the subject when you are taking a picture against the sun but you can control the bursting light by enabling the HDR mode from the camera settings, which is not ideal in Samsung Galaxy A20.
+Just like many other camera phones, it is not possible to capture details of the subject when you are taking a picture against the sun.
+Still, you can control the bursting light to some extent by enabling the HDR mode from the camera settings, which is not ideal in Samsung Galaxy A20.

-The Auto-focus of Galaxy A20 struggles indoors and you have to deliberately tap on the screen to lock the focus of the phone’s camera.
-In the picture below, we managed to capture the neon sign of Haveli by using HDR mode and manually adjusting the camera’s focus for producing just an average image.
+The Auto-focus of Galaxy A20 struggles indoors, and you have to deliberately tap on the screen to lock the focus of the phone’s camera.
+In the picture below, we managed to capture the neon sign of the Haveli restaurant by using HDR mode and manually adjusting the camera’s focus for producing just an average image.

-As you can see below, in auto mode, the background is illuminated but the image is overall oversaturated.
-However, in the Pro mode by tweaking some of the settings, we have managed to salvage most of the details of Minar-e-Pakistan, from its base to the green light at the top.
+As you can see below, in auto mode, the background is illuminated, but the image is overexposed.
+However, in the Pro mode, by tweaking some of the settings, we have managed to salvage most of the details of Minar-e-Pakistan, from its base to the green light at the top.

-Samsung Galaxy A20 does not come with a depth sensor which is why all the live focus portrait shots are taken with the help of the phone’s software.
-As you can see below, the edge detection is not too bad and the background blur is not too aggressive to make the picture seem artificial.
+Samsung Galaxy A20 does not come with a depth sensor, which is why all the live focus portrait shots are taken with the help of the phone’s software, which is not consistent.
+As you can see below, the edge detection is not too bad, and the background blur is not too aggressive to make the picture seem artificial.

 For selfies, Galaxy A20 offers an 8MP camera that resides inside the phone’s Infinity-V notch.
-It offers beautification options to smoothen the skin tone and Live focus option for adding a bokeh effect.
+It provides beautification options to smoothen the skin tone and a Live focus option for adding a bokeh effect.

-The front camera can take some decent selfies but only at day time.
-The auto-mode tries to keep the colors as natural as possible while in Live Focus you get a strong background blur and a bit underwhelming picture.
+The front camera can take some decent selfies but only in the day time.
+The auto-mode tries to keep the colors as natural as possible while in Live Focus, you get a strong background blur and a bit underwhelming picture.

-Samsung Galaxy A20 is a good budget device that offers decent performance and impressive long-lasting battery life.
-Though the HD+ screen resolution may turn you away from the 6.4 inches of Super AMOLED screen, the Type C charging port, fast charging capability and a 3GB RAM can sure entice into giving this smartphone a shot as a personal handheld gadget.
+Samsung Galaxy A20 is a useful budget device that offers decent performance and remarkably long-lasting battery life.
+Though the HD+ screen resolution may turn you away from the 6.4 inches of Super AMOLED screen, the Type C charging port, fast charging capability, and a 3GB RAM can sure entice you into giving this smartphone a shot as a personal handheld gadget.

 The fingerprint sensor, a feature that is now a part of even entry-level phones, is a major con for this device unless the company fixes it with a new software update.

-If you are a fan of Samsungs design, you can surely opt for Galaxy A20 but if you are willing to spend a tiny bit more amount, you can find Xiaomi’s Redmi Note 7 featuring 4GB RAM, Qualcomm Snapdragon 660 chipset, a 48MP main rear camera and a massive 4000mAh battery in just Rs.
-34,999 (priced recorded at the time of launch).
+If you are a fan of Samsung’s design, you can surely opt for Galaxy A20.
+Still, if you are willing to spend a tiny bit more amount, you can find Xiaomi’s Redmi Note 7 featuring 4GB RAM, Qualcomm Snapdragon 660 chipset, a 48MP primary rear camera, and a massive 4000mAh battery in just PKR 34,999 (launch price).